-- Contacts the Director of Service Regions (DSR) or designee within one (1) hour;
+- Contacts the director of DSR or designee within one (1) hour;

-- Provides a copy of the DPP-115 to the Director of Service Regions or designee and the Assistant Director of Protection & Permanency, within twenty-four (24) hours, via e-mail, and regularly consults with the Director of Service Regions or designee regarding the investigation;
+- Provides a copy of the DPP-115 to the DSR director or designee and the DPP assistant director, within twenty-four (24) hours, via e-mail, and regularly consults with the DSR director or designee regarding the investigation;

-- Immediately notifies the SRA or designee where the employee’s workstation is located, if the employee’s workstation is located in a different region from where the alleged incident occurred; 3
+- Immediately notifies the SRA or designee of the region where the employee’s workstation is located, if the employee’s workstation is located in a different region from where the alleged incident occurred; 3

 - Completes the following steps, if the alleged incident occurred in the same region where the employee’s workstation is located:

 - Consults with the DSR director or designee regarding:

 - The assignment of the investigation;

 - Investigations involving supervisors or other regional office staff so that the investigation may be assigned to an adjoining region;

-- Whether it is necessary for the employee to be assigned to alternate duties until the completion of the investigation, the Director of Service Regions or designee consults with the Commissioner, Office of Human Resource Management (or EKU if a contract employee), and Office of Legal Services regarding this decision.
+- Whether it is necessary for the employee to be assigned alternate duties until the completion of the investigation, the DSR director or designee consults with the commissioner, Office of Human Resource Management (OHRM), EKU (if it's a contract employee), and Office of Legal Services (OLS) regarding this decision.
 If the employee is given alternate duties:

 - The decision is reviewed by the SRA or designee and DSR director or designee every ten (10) working days until the completion of the investigation; and

 - The decision to return the employee to regular duty is reviewed by the DSR director in consult with OLS, the DCBS commissioner, and OHRM or EKU if it's a contract employee;